area17/twill/docs/.sections/other-cms-features.md

 ```

 ## Settings sections
-Settings sections are standalone forms that you can add to your Twill's navigation to give admins the ability to manage simple key/value records for you to then use anywhere in your application codebase.
+Settings sections are standalone forms that you can add to your Twill's navigation to give publishers the ability to manage simple key/value records for you to then use anywhere in your application codebase.

 Start by enabling the `settings` feature in your `config/twill.php` configuration file `enabled` array.
 See [Twill's configuration documentation](#enabled-features) for more information.